+EDCI 351.
+Teaching Problems Laboratory.
+(3).
 Designed to assist the preservice teacher in dealing appropriately with problems common to classroom teaching, such as the disruptive student, parent conferences, adapting teaching materials, etc., through the use of simulation, role-playing, films, videotape and other techniques.

 EDCI 422.
-INDIVIDUAL STUDIES.
-Maximum four hours credit.
+Individual Studies.
+(Maximum 4).
 Qualified undergraduate students outline and spend a minimum of 25 clock hours per quarter hour on a problem.
 Two copies of a well-written paper must be filed before credit is given, one with instructor and one with the chairman of the department.